 To reiterate advice given here, shop around before diving headlong into the first bet you see; different outlets offer different odds and a minute or two of your time could result in some more money coming your way.

 When reading an odds table, there’s several numbers of note.
 The first is the odds, which tells you who is favored (lower numbers are favored) and how much a successful bet would earn you.
-For example, a $100 bet on Pittsburgh (+350) would win you $350 with a total payout of $450.
+For example, a $100 bet on Cleveland (+145) would win you $145 with a total payout of $245.
 Next is the handle, which tells you what percentage of the total amount bet on the AFC North division winner each team commands.
-For example, the Bengals have 8% of the handle– meaning 8% of all money bet on the AFC North winner has gone to the Bengals.
+For example, the Bengals have 3% of the handle– meaning 3% of all money bet on the AFC North winner has gone to the Bengals.
 Last is the percentage of bets, which refers to the number of bets– not the amount– wagered on each team.
-The Ravens have 73% of all bets, which doesn’t reflect how much was bet (the Ravens have 48% of the handle, meaning smaller betting amounts are being placed on the Ravens).
+The Ravens have 56% of all bets, which doesn’t reflect how much was bet (the Ravens have 48% of the handle, meaning smaller betting amounts are being placed on the Ravens).

-The variability in the AFC North is what makes it so fun to watch– Lamar Jackson looks like a Madden 21 create-a-player and the Browns could always be a cinematic disaster.
+The variability in the AFC North is what makes it so fun to watch– Lamar Jackson looks like a Madden create-a-player and the Browns look like a Madden fantasy draft franchise (if you skewed the order).
 The betting is fairly straightforward, but could reap serious benefits should the cards lay right.
 Regardless, it’s must-watch football.

 NFL division betting previews